Skip to main content

 Through our industry connections, you’ll have access to mentoring schemes with the BBC Scottish Symphony Orchestra, Scottish Opera and Scottish Chamber Orchestra, as well as the Royal Scottish National Orchestra’s Professional Experience Scheme to learn from industry professionals.
 Additionally you’ll have the opportunity to rehearse with, and obtain feedback from, players of national orchestras.

-You’ll receive an unparalleled 90 minutes of principal study tuition per week during term time, plus additional tuition on a related study such as piccolo trumpet, natural horn or F Tuba.
-It is also possible to receive lessons from tutors in various musical styles such as Jazz amongst many other options.
+You’ll receive an unparalleled 40.5 hours of principal study tuition and supporting studies classes each academic year.
+It is possible to receive lessons from tutors in various musical styles, such as Jazz, amongst many other options.

 International Performing Opportunities